Vertsineu/typst-tdtr/src/core.typ

     - `text-size`: size of the text, default to 6pt
     - `node-stroke`: stroke of the node, default to 0.25pt
     - `node-inset`: inset of the node, default to 2pt
+    - `node-width`: width of the node, default to auto
+      - Note: this is not the argument of `fletcher.diagram`, only supported in this function
+    - `node-height`: height of the node, default to auto
+      - Note: this is not the argument of `fletcher.diagram`, only supported in this function
     - `spacing`: horizontal and vertical spacing between nodes, default to (5pt, 10pt)
     - `edge-corner-radius`: corner radius of the edge, default to none
     - `..args`: other arguments for `fletcher.diagram`